genesiscommunitysuccess/docs/docs/03_server/07_consolidator/01_introduction.md

 ### Input - Output Consolidator

 This type of Consolidator is not limited to tables.
-It takes any input and produces any output; the output it creates can be used elsewhere in your application.
-For example, it could read a table of trades and create the sum of all trade values.
+It can take any input and produce any output; that output can be used elsewhere in your application.

+For example, your Consolidator object can read a table of trades and create the sum of all trade values.

 ````mermaid
 graph LR
     B[Input] --> C[Consolidator on Demand]